sriya26/Algostats/README.md

 ## Dataset used <a name="dataset"></a>
 ***
 The dataset used for these algorithms is the **MovieLens** dataset made publicly available by GroupData, a research lab at the University of Minnesota for research purposes.
 The dataset consists of data collected over a long time from the various ratings and data available on the MovieLens website.
+All movie entries in the datasets are in <b>English</b> language

 I used the MovieLens Latest Datasets abd the TMDb 5000 movies dataset for the models, which consists of several datasets including that of ratings, credits, tags, movies, links and movie metadata that consists of all the information regarding a movie including the language,year of release, tagline, budget, revenue etc.